 Below is a transcription of this video, which was created by the Steel Door Institute.

+Reference ANSI/SDI 250.11 for recommended methods of steel frame installation.
 The procedures in this video are only guidelines.
 Please follow all applicable building codes, standards, and accepted practices specific to your geographic location.Related Articles